 3. Mind your B12.
 The safest, most effective, and cheapest way of avoiding vitamin B12 deficiency is to simply take a supplement.
 According to Jack Norris’ guidelines, make sure to take in at least 2,000 micrograms of cyanocobalamin every week (for adults).

 4. Note notable nutrients without being overly concerned with them.
-Instead of worrying about where you will get your
+Instead of worrying about where you will get your [protein, omega-3’s, iron, vitamin D, etc.] from, be mindful about where these essential nutrients are found so you can be at ease and select your overall diet conscientiously.
+Use this chart as an easy reminder.

 5. Have fun!
 Nutrition need not be so serious.
 One of the greatest gifts of redefining your plate by transitioning to a vegan diet is that you are motivated to look beyond the typical meat-in-the-center-of-the-plate philosophy most of us were raised with.
 Experiment with new ingredients and new combinations, find what you absolutely love, and build your new repertoire of favorite recipes.
 Try playing with international recipes, tantalizing bowls, super fun salads, sensational soups/stews/chilis, comfort food, gluten-free vegan dishes, savory snacks, hummus, quick and easy main dishes, and even wholesome desserts.